petterh/textedit/docs/Chapter-3-Designing-for-Programmers.md

 [« Previous: Designing for Users](Chapter-2-Designing-for-Users.md) — [Next: The Mechanics of Subclassing »](Chapter-4-The-Mechanics-of-Subclassing.md)

-# Chapter 3: Designing for Programmers
+# Chapter&nbsp;3: Designing for Programmers

 In the previous chapter, I discussed software usability from the user’s point of view.
 Programmers are users, too, albeit with a different worldview.
 Programmers, including yourself, are users of your source code.